 Avoid being judgmental

-Let’s think about why it is important to avoid being judgmental.
+Let’s think about why it is essential to avoid being judgmental.
 We see a person we do not know and based on their looks if we do not approve we pass judgment.
 Moreover, let’s consider how you would feel if that were you and another person was judging.
 That reason alone is enough why we should avoid being judgmental.